vanessa-pc/mark-fundamentals-proj--ts-hello-typescript/README.md

 - we have a convenient `start:ts` script in our `package.json`

 So let's try to run this TypeScript file with `yarn start:ts`.

+> ⚠️ Unlike JavaScript, TypeScript is a _compiled language_ (it actually compiles down to JavaScript) - it has to be processed before it is run.
+Under-the-hood, `ts-node` is effectively compiling TypeScript down to JavaScript; then, if that is successful, going on to run the compiled JavaScript code.
+For now, though, you can think of it like 'running' the TypeScript code - we'll split out compilation later.

 _It throws an error: TypeScript won't let you run this strange, quirky code._